 - Open image of interest that was exported full size from Lightroom (step 1)

 - Add a curve adjustment layers to change contrast to taste

 - Dodge and burn parts of the image if needed such as the eyes

-- Export image and upload to Flickr
+- Export JPEG image full size upload to Flickr

 That is my usual process for 95% of the images I take.
 I don’t use presets, plugins or apply excessive airbrushing or smoothing.

 For wedding photography editing I upload all the images to Lightroom as described but then I only select the images I want to keep before I start editing.
 Documentary style (“photojournalism”) wedding photography happens with minimal interuption in an fluid and often uncontrolled environment.
 As such so not every image is a keeper so it takes times to go through all the photos.